aamnah/notes/src/blog/14_days_social_isolation.md

 - watched different prgramming streams on Twitch.
 Got noticed on 3 (Gatsbyjs, csharpfritz, Lana_Lux).
 They said my name on screem (fangirl moment).
 - finally called _Ami Jan_ today.
 Been meaning to but kept forgetting..
 - Fiigured out how to do Team Libraries in Figma.
 Now i can use the same colors within different projects and have them in sync without having to open the other file to copy that color code.
 Same for components.
 Awesome!
+- Fixed Recent Posts on the home page of this Gatsby site, sorted posts by date, and added support for _Draft_ status, i.e. not get the post if Draft